nikomatsakis/rfcs/active/0000-traits.md

 well-defined and cover more use cases.
 A high-level summary of the changes is as follows:

+1. Introduce an extension to trait syntax for specifying that the `Self` type must be a tuple of type parameters as a means of expressing (the equivalent of) [multiparameter type classes][mtc].
-1. Introduce a `where` syntax as an alternative, and more flexible, means of specifying trait bounds.
+2. Introduce a `where` syntax as an alternative, and more flexible, means of specifying trait bounds.
+The `where` syntax also replaces the existing trait refinement syntax (`:`).
-2. Rephrase binary operator traits as being implemented over tuples.
+3. Rephrase binary operator traits as being implemented over tuples.
-3. Generalize explicit self types beyond `&self` and `&mut self` etc, so that self-type declarations like `self: Rc<Self>` become possible.
+4. Generalize explicit self types beyond `&self` and `&mut self` etc, so that self-type declarations like `self: Rc<Self>` become possible.
-4. Expand coherence rules to operate recursively and distinguish orphans more carefully.
+5. Expand coherence rules to operate recursively and distinguish orphans more carefully.
-5. Revise vtable resolution algorithm to be gradual.
+6. Revise vtable resolution algorithm to be gradual.
-6. Revise method resolution algorithm in terms of vtable resolution.
+7. Revise method resolution algorithm in terms of vtable resolution.

 # Motivation